railroadmedia/mailora/README.md

 Regardless of what class is used—that is to say even if no `Mailable` class was found matching the ConvertedCapitalizedCamelCase 'type' value passed, Mailora will then look for a view file matching that type value.
 It looks for files in the directory described by the string returned by `config('mailora.views-directory')`\*\*.
 If one if found, that is used.
 If not, mailora's general.php is used\*\*\*.

 **The upshot of all this is that new email-templates can be created with no back-end modifications required. *Simply create a view file, and supply and retrieve values from the `$input` parameter.***

+**TL;DR** Regarding the value '*type*' specified in request data.
+It will resolve to class if possible.
+Else, the default `General` PHP `Mailable` class will be used, and '*type*' will resolve to a view, if possible.
+Else, the default 'general.blade.php' will be used.

 \* the value `foo-bar-baz` would use the class `FooBarBaz` and the view file "foo-bar-baz.blade.php".